RasaHQ/rasa/docs/nlu/entity-extraction.rst

 Composite Entities
 ^^^^^^^^^^^^^^^^^^

-Assigning custom entity labels to words, allows you to define certain concepts in the data.
+Assigning custom entity labels to words, allow you to define certain concepts in the data.
 For example, we can define what a `city` is:

 .. code-block:: none